Lipen/discrete-math-course/typst/hw3.typ

 #block(sticky: true)[*Part (c): Find Minimal Forms*]

 + Find minimal DNF and CNF for $f$ using your K-map.
-+ Count all prime implicants.
++ Count all _prime implicants_.
-+ If inputs where $A and B and C = 1$ are don't-care conditions, how do the minimal forms change?
++ If inputs where $A and B and C = 1$ are _don't-care conditions_, how do the minimal forms change?
+  #footnote[
+    _Don't-care conditions_ are input combinations whose output values don't matter, allowing flexibility in minimization.
+They can be treated as either 0 or 1 to produce smaller expressions.
+  ]

 #block(sticky: true)[*Part (d): Analysis and Limitations*]

-+ How many fewer literals does your minimal DNF use compared to full minterm expansion?
++ How many fewer _literals_ does your minimal DNF use compared to full minterm expansion?
 + Which is more compact for your function: DNF or CNF?
 Why?
 + What is the size of a 6-variable K-map?
   Why do K-maps become impractical beyond 5-6 variables?